A buyer persona identifies who you are targeting with marketing initiatives.

 - You can’t make it up; interviewing a few sales or customer service reps and talking to 2-3 customers won’t cut the mustard.
 Your building a foundation on a house of cards that’s doomed to failure.

-- Don’t confuse a basic customer profile with a persona.
+- Don’t confuse a basic customer demographic profile with a persona.
 The latter are a much deeper dive than a profile, giving you insights into the underlying characteristics of your optimum target.
 Think about how an actor infuses the deep characteristics for an Academy Award.
+It may sound a bit esoteric, but try it.

 - Remember the old saying: “don’t take a knife to a gun fight” – don’t put an intern on the assignment or expect to create a personal after attending a half day seminar.
 This should be deep dive research done by people who understand marketing strategy and tactics.